 Fall from height –

-Construction sites are notorious for workers getting injured after falling from height due to lack of safety measures, which in most cases could be grounds for making concussion injury claims.
-However fall from height injuries are not limited to construction sites.
-They can happen anywhere.
-If you fall from a great height, there is a high chance that you could suffer from head and brain trauma.
+Construction and building sites are notorious for workers being injured from falling from height due to a lack of safety measures, which in most cases could be grounds for making a compensation claim.
+However, fall from height injuries are unfortunately not limited just to building sites.

 There are numerous symptoms associated with concussion injuries and these vary widely.
-An injured individual may not experience them all at the same time.
-One person may experience just one symptom in the beginning and other symptoms may appear randomly or consistently after a period of time.
-Another injured individual may experience a combination of symptoms that keep varying in intensity and frequency.
+Therefore, an injured individual may not experience them all at the same time.
+One person might experience just one symptom in the beginning and other symptoms may appear randomly or consistently after a period of time.
+Another injured individual might experience a combination of symptoms that keep varying in intensity and frequency.

-In general, symptoms of concussion injury may include any of the following:
+In general, symptoms of concussion injury could include any of the following: